1. Help Center

 Assign a variable name, add an optional tag, and set the frequency to match the aggregated measure’s frequency.
 Click Save & Exit.

 This opens the data table for the variable.
-To add data rows, click the Add icon for Future and Prior as needed.
+To add data rows, click Add for Future and Prior as needed.
 Rows are added according to the variable frequency.
 Fill in the data for each cell, and click Save.

 With the first variable saved, return to the scorecard and open the measure that is to be calculated.
 (Or you can find the measure on the Indicator or Performance Measure list and click its name to open it.)